davetron5000/double-space/README.md

 If `story->contact-info->surname` is omitted, it is assumed to be last full word of `story->contact-info->name`.

 Your project has folder called `draft`.
 In that folder are one ore more directories named `actNN` where "NN" is a number.
-Inside those directories are files named `sceneNN.md`.
+Inside those directories are files named `sceneNN.txt`.
 These contain the story's scenes.
 The entire thing is stiche together with act1, scene1, act1, scene2, act2 scene3, etc.  Any other files inside the folders are ignored.